twe4ked/odindutton.com/src/posts/2020-09-28-chip-8-ibm-logo.md

 The real rest of the owl.

+- Render to a screen in a loop
 - Keyboard input
 - Stack for the `CALL` instruction
 - Delay and sound timers